-During the semester, there is one specific week to drop of downgrade a meal plan.
+During the semester, there is one specific week to drop or downgrade a meal plan.
 It is strongly recommended to review the Terms and Conditions before you purchase a meal plan.

-Drop/Downgrade (August 29-September 2): Students may downgrade or drop their meal plan in person at the TIgerOne Card Office, 111 Hendrix Student Center.
+Drop/Downgrade (September 3-7): Students may downgrade or drop their meal plan in person at the TigerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.
 A $40 drop/downgrade fee will apply.
-First-year students will not be elibigle to drop their meal plan or downgrade to a block meal plan.
+First-year students will not be eligible to drop their meal plan or downgrade to a block meal plan.

-After the specified drop/downgrade week concludes, an appeals form must be submitted by the student for cancellations.
+After the specified drop/downgrade week concludes, an appeals form must be submitted by the student for cancellation.
 The appeal will only be accepted if certain conditions are met in accordance to University Housing & Dining policy.
-Click here to link to the appeals process submission form.
+No appeals will be accepted within the last six weeks of the semester.
+Click here for the appeals process submission form.

 4. Refund Policy

 Purchased Paw Points are non-refundable and non-transferable.

 Unused meal swipes expire at the end of each semester.
 Refunds for unused meal swipes will not be issued.

 Refunds for unused meal plans will not be issued at the end of the semester if a student fails to opt out prior to payment of tuition or drop the selected meal plan during the specified drop/change week during the semester.
 If a meal plan is no longer desired by upperclassmen, transfers, commuters, or graduate students, they must opt out via iROAR Optional Fees prior to paying tuition for the semester.

 Students who withdraw from the University during the last six weeks of the semester are not entitled to a refund.